-8.74104 Rendering services according to the Person-Centered Support Plan

-- A. Provider agencies shall maintain on file copies of the current Person-Centered Support Plan for all Members they serve.
-Staff providing direct care to Members shall have access to or a copy of the support planPerson-Centered Support Plan and shall render services as required in the support planPerson-Centered Support Plan. - B. Provider agencies shall render services according to the agreed upon Person-Centered Support Plan and coordinate with other provider agencies, when applicable.
-Members receiving services shall be

-- included in developing the Person-Centered Support Plan and have the freedom to choose a willing Provider Agency. - C. A Provider Agency shall not condition a Member's receipt of any service on the Member's agreement to receive other services from the provider. - D. A Provider Agency shall not discontinue or refuse to provide agreed upon services to a Member unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services.

-8.74112Incident Reporting

-- A. Provider Aagencies shall complete the timely reporting, recording, and reviewing of Incidents which shall include, but not be limited to: - 1.
-Death of Member receiving services; - 2.
-Hospitalization of Member receiving services; - 3.
-Medical emergencies, above and beyond first aid, involving Member receiving services; - 4.
-Allegations of MANE; - 5.
-Injury to Member or illness of Member; - 6.
-Damage or theft of Member's personal property; - 7.
-Errors in medication administration; - 8.
-Lost or missing person receiving services; - 9.
-Criminal activity; and - 10.
-Incidents or reports of actions by Member receiving services that are unusual and require review. - B. A Provider Agency shall submit a verbal or written report of every Incident to the HCBS Member's
+1 2 3 4 i.
+An allegation of MANE or harmful act, as defined in Section 26-3.1-101, C.R.S., substantiated by Adult Protection Services (APS) within the last 10 years, at a severity level of "Moderate" or "Severe" as defined in 12 CCR 2518-1; Section 30.100; 5 6 7 ii.
+Three or more allegations of MANE or harmful act, as defined in Section 26- 3.1-101, C.R.S., substantiated by APS within the last five years, at the minor severity level as defined in 12 CCR 2518; Section 30.100; or 8 9 iii.
+A criminal conviction of MANE against an at-risk adult defined at 26-3.1-101, C.R.S.
+10 11 12 iv.
+Only substantiated allegations for which the state level appeal process as defined as 12 CCR 2518-1; Section 30.920 has concluded shall be included in the above exclusions list.
+13 8.741 0 4 Rendering services according to the Person-Centered Support Plan 14 15 16 17 18 A. Provider Agencies shall maintain on file copies of the current Person-Centered Support Plan for all Members they serve.
+Staff providing direct care to Members shall have access to or a copy of the support planPerson-Centered Support Plan and shall render services as required in the support planPerson-Centered Support Plan.
+19 20 21 22 B. Provider Agencies shall render services according to the agreed upon Person-Centered Support Plan and coordinate with other Provider Agencies, when applicable.
+Members receiving services shall be included in developing the Person-Centered Support Plan and have the freedom to choose a willing Provider Agency.
+23 24 C. A Provider Agency shall not condition a Member's receipt of any service on the Member's agreement to receive other services from the provider.
+25 26 27 D. A Provider Agency shall not discontinue or refuse to provide agreed upon services to a Member unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services.
+28 8.74112Incident Reporting 29 30 31 A. Provider Agencies shall complete the timely reporting, recording, and reviewing of Incidents which shall include, but not be limited to: 32 1.
+Death of Member receiving services; 33 2.
+Hospitalization of Member receiving services; 34 3.
+Medical emergencies, above and beyond first aid, involving Member receiving services; 35 4.
+Allegations of MANE; 36 5.
+Injury to Member or illness of Member; 37 6.
+Damage or theft of Member's personal property; 38 7.
+Errors in medication administration; 39 8.
+Lost or missing person receiving services; 40 9.
+Criminal activity; and 41 42 10.
+Incidents or reports of actions by Member receiving services that are unusual and require review.